-There’s a few simple techniques you can use with your flashcards to trick your brain into retaining information.
+There’s a few simple techniques you can use with your revision flashcards to trick your brain into retaining information.

 Draw a picture on the blank side of each card.
 The human brain is excellent at recalling pictures, but can struggle with recalling words; pairing the two helps.